Menu

 Recycle it

-If you’re interested in a self-service, eco-friendly option for getting rid of an old mattress, recycling could be a great option.
+If you’re interested in a self-service, eco-friendly option for getting rid of an old mattress, recycling facilities can be a great option.
 According to the Mattress Recycling Council, over 75% of a mattress is made of recyclable materials.
 Foam layers can be recycled into carpet padding, and steel coils can be recycled as scrap metal and used to make building materials and appliances.
 If your mattress has cotton, that can be made into insulation products.
 The council operates Bye Bye Mattress, which helps reuse mattress materials.
 Bye Bye Mattress operates in several states, but your local disposal company might also offer options for recycling your old mattress.

 Donate it

-If your mattress is in good condition, there are charities and thrift stores that might accept it.
+If your mattress is in good condition, there are local charities and thrift stores that might accept it.
 Some organizations even offer a pickup service when donating large furniture, like a mattress or box spring, that might be hard to transport yourself.
 Before you attempt to schedule a donation or drop, be sure to check with the organization’s mattress policies.
 Some may request pictures or a statement verifying the condition.

 Another great option for getting rid of your mattress is to give it to someone in need of a bed.
 Since mattresses can be expensive, you might want to reach out to your close network or even neighborhood social media channels to offer yours to anyone not in a position to buy a new one.
 Giving it directly to someone looking for a mattress is a great way to give back to the community.